Squaretechre/making-your-csharp-code-more-object-oriented/README.md

 ## Keeping the Focus on Domain Logic with Sequences

 - Gap between the semantics of the requirement to find the cheapest painter and the original implementation using looping and branching.
+- Problem: Given a sequence of N elements, find the best fitting one.
+	- Bad idea: 	Sorting - sort the sequence and pick the first element.
+Yields `O(NlogN)` where N is the length of the sequence.
+	- Better idea:	Picking - Yields `O(N)` and execution time should be proportional to the length of the sequence.